searsia/beautiful-jekyll/_posts/2017-11-24-searsia-at-dir.md

 ---

-We presented Searsia at the 16th Annual Dutch-Belgian Information Retrieval Workshop [DIR 2017][1] which was hosted today by the The [Netherlands Institute for Sound and Vision][2].
+We presented Searsia at the 16th Annual Dutch-Belgian Information Retrieval Workshop [DIR 2017][1] which was hosted today by the [Netherlands Institute for Sound and Vision][2].
 DIR 2017 aims to serve as an international platform (with a special focus on the Netherlands and Belgium) for exchange and discussions on research & applications in the field of information retrieval as well as related fields.